top-tier-ci-coders/pgmpy/Report.md

 **3. Were other components installed automatically by the build script?**

-Yes, every dependency was automatically built by maven when executing the command in **1.**
+Yes, every dependency was automatically build by maven when executing the command in **1.**

 **4. Did the build conclude automatically without errors?**

-Yes, it did, it just took around 2 minutes.
+Yes it did, it just took around 2 minutes.

 **5. How well do examples and tests run on your system(s)?**

-This is where the problems start.
-The tests are too long causing the system to be slow, and the tests never terminate.
-We ran ```mvn test``` for 1½ hours and still, it was running.
+This is where the problems starts.
+The tests are too long causing the system to be slow, and the tests never terminates.
+We ran ```mvn test``` for 1½ hours and still it was running.
 This is not going to be viable as soon as we make changes and wanna run the tests.
 We looked further into the documentation, namely the **DEVNOTES.txt** file to see more information.
-It mentions that running ```mvn test -U -Plgpl,examples,-clean-libs,-release -Dmaven.test.failure.ignore=true -DfailIfNoTests=false -Dtest='org.apache.ignite.testsuites.IgniteBasicTestSuite'``` , which lets you decide to run a specific test suite instead of everything.
-However, this never seems to terminate either.
+It mentions that running ```mvn test -U -Plgpl,examples,-clean-libs,-release -Dmaven.test.failure.ignore=true -DfailIfNoTests=false -Dtest='org.apache.ignite.testsuites.IgniteBasicTestSuite'``` , which let's you decide to run a specific testsuite instead of everything.
+However this never seems to terminate either.

 Step into ```cd modules/core``` before executing the individual tets.

-In order to reduce run-time of the tests we looked up which test files contain the GridCacheMapEntry class that we should refactor.
+In order to reduce run time on test we looked up which testfiles contain the GridCacheMapEntry class that we should refactor.
 These are however  still slow and not all tests succeed.
 The files and comments are provided below.

 To run specific tests use: ```mvn test -Dtest=<testfileName> -DfailIfNoTests=false```